 The exhibition will remain up until February so if you are in the Palmerston North area over the holiday break you can see it at Te Manawa.

-I acknowledge especially my kaiako at Putahi a Toi Massey from whom I’ve learned so much.
+I acknowledge all the kaiako at Putahi a Toi Massey & in particular Kura Te Waru Rewiri from whom I’ve learned so much.
 My learning is a journey that’s still in progress.

 Well I’m blown away.
 Herald has published a piece about alternatives to 1080.
 Just on the heels of my post on mainstream media.
 Either there’s progress on that front, or there’s more to their agenda than meets the eye.
 I would have to say I get a little suspicious when MS does a turn around.
 However… in the meanwhile, this is good news.
 It comes specifically from Hawke’s Bay Today & is a scathing commentary on a previous opinion piece about 1080.